Kew Diploma in Horticulture

 - Diploma minimum requirements check-list (PDF)

-- Student job description and personal specification (PDF)
+- Student job profile (PDF)

 - Departmental information (PDF)